NiccoloPuccinelli/NiccoloPuccinelli.github.io/_news/phd_start.md

 ---
 date: "1 November 2023"
-text: "I've joined the STAR group as a PhD student! 🍀"
+text: "I've joined the STAR group as a PhD student at USI! 🍀"
 ---